 "I know.
 I had her listed as a secondary guardian for my own sparkling, too."

 "Yes.
-Once we're finished with our observations to make sure the sparkling is healthy, we'll transfer it into a sparkling grade body.
-Do you know what you would like for the gender programming to be?"
+Once we're finished with our observations to make sure the sparkling is healthy, we'll transfer it into the sparkling-grade body Zapper's reproduction-chamber produced.
+There was so much trauma inside her body, they were produced separately and there was no internal transfer.
+Do you know what you would like for the base gender programming to be?"

 "Male persona," Brass said, voice miserable.
 She could feel herself breaking all over again, just thinking about it.
 To think that she had been so excited for her own sparkling, just to lose it… and even though she was being given a second chance, it was in the worst way possible.
 She told herself that she and Zapper were going to raise their sparklings together.
 That was never going to happen now.
 Zapper was dead, just like Boxy.
 "Sometimes she used to refer to it as a little boy.
 I don't even think she knew she was doing it either."